 The above passage is not the only one in which Malhado is described as an island, of course.
 The word isla is applied to it 22 times in La Relación.
 It also appears at least five times in Gonzalo de Oviedo's edited version of the Joint Report.
 In addition, both documents describe several crossings the Europeans and the Indians made from Malhado to the mainland and back.
 This still does not mean, though, they could not have actually been on a peninsula.
 A person on the end of a peninsula who had a canoe, which the natives did, would naturally use it to cross over to the mainland, rather than walking down the entire length of the peninsula, if doing so was easier and would save time.
 Depending on where their fishing and gathering spots were, they might spend months or years going back and forth this way without ever once walking to the other end, meaning that for all practical purposes, they were on an island.

 It is also worth knowing that Follet's Island, one of the two alternatives to Galveston Island, may have actually been an island in the past.
 This question is discussed in a subsequent section in this article.
-For the moment, it should suffice to say that the people who gave this peninsula the name "Follet's Island" were not using the word "island" literally, so we must not assume that Cabeza de Vaca meant it literally, either.
+For the moment, it should suffice to say that the people who gave this peninsula the name "Follet's Island" in the 1800s were not using the word "island" literally, so we must not assume that Cabeza de Vaca meant it literally, either.

 Cabeza de Vaca writes that after Lope de Oviedo reported that they were on an island, he sent him back to get more information.
 Oviedo found a trail, which he followed for "nearly half a league" to a native village.
 Cabeza de Vaca and the other senior officer in the group, Inspector Alonso de Solis, made friends with the natives.
 A few days later, the Europeans attempted to relaunch their boat.
 Cabeza de Vaca describes the disastrous result: